Patan district: Origin of name

 The district is named after Patan, the headquarters of the district.
-It was one of the ancient and early medieval capitals of Gujarat, described vividly in the novels written by [K.M.
-Munshi].Originally King [Vanraj Chavda] established this new city and named Anahilpur Patan OR Anhilvad Patan after the name of his very close friend Rabari chief anhil rabari.
-Anhil was known as a anabha in him rabari tribe.
+It was one of the ancient and early medieval capitals of Gujarat, described vividly in the novels written by K.M.
+Munshi.Originally King [Vanraj Chavda] established this new city and named Anahilpur Patan OR Anhilvad Patan after the name of his very close friend Rabari chief anhil rabari.
+Anhil was known as an anabha in him rabari tribe.
 He was from ulva clan of Rabari. and the pioneer in establishing the state of Patan, the long fought battle against the then ruler from south with help of local tribals, citizens and loyal warriors to his father The king of state Panchasara few kilometers away from Patan today.
 Later, a number of rulers like Bhimdev, Kumarpal, Siddharaj and Karndev ruled from Patan.

 History

 Patan District was formed on 2-10-2000 from the parts of Mahesana and Banaskantha Districts.
 Patan District was formed including Patan, Siddhpur, Chanasma, Harij and Sami Talukas of Mahesana district and Radhanpur and Santalpur Talukas of Banaskantha District.
 The headquarter of the District is Patan.
 There are many Hindu temples and Jain Temple in the district.